Stick It to Ya

 Stick It to Ya is the debut studio album by American glam metal band Slaughter.
 It was released in 1990 by Chrysalis Records.
 It sold over 2 million copies and became one of the biggest albums of 1990.
-"Up All Night"(#27), "Fly to the Angels"(#19) & "Spend My Life"(#39) all charted in the Top 40 on Billboard Magazine's Hot 100 and their videos were in solid rotations on the various music television outlets.
+"Up All Night" (No. 27), "Fly to the Angels" (No. 19), and "Spend My Life" (No. 39) all charted in the Top 40 on Billboard's Hot 100 and their videos were in solid rotations on the various music television outlets.
 "Mad About You" also received considerable airplay on Album Rock stations as the band toured to support the release.
-The LP was also nominated for a best metal album of the year at the 1991 American Music Awards show.
+The LP was also nominated for best metal album of the year at the 1991 American Music Awards show.
 Music videos were made for the singles "Up All Night", "Fly to the Angels", "Spend My Life", and "Mad About You".

+Critical reception

+The Chicago Tribune called Stick It to Ya "a smart, sassy pop-metal effort."

 Track listing

 All songs written, arranged and produced by Mark Slaughter & Dana Strum.